Skill Blitz Sale-mobile

 1. Strategizing

-The Product Owner is the overall plan for the project, and the whole product will be projected over the next couple of years.
+Product Owner is the overall plan for the project, and the whole product will be projected over the next couple of years.
 They collaborate with and communicate with users to determine their needs and formulate a strategy to develop the project.
 They are also able to translate the vision for the product into a format that can be understood by the developers to ensure that the needs of the end users are fulfilled.

-The Business Analyst is required to be responsible for the requirements for software and solution experience and design of the product.
-They must ensure that the right and correct questions are asked so that the product owner collaborates with the team to make the correct decisions and try to answer questions.
+Business Analyst is required to be responsible for the requirements for software and solution experience and design of the product.
+They Business Analyst ensure that the right and correct questions are asked so that the product owner collaborates with the team to make the correct decisions and try to answer questions.
 The Business Analyst helps clarify the understanding of the product and system and provides the Product Owner with the evaluation of the scope, requirements, and minimum viable product as well as user stories that provide value to users.

 2. Stages of Project

-The product owner is an expert who is solely accountable for managing backlogs of products.
+Product Owner is an expert who is solely accountable for managing backlogs of products.
 It is an array of increments for the product that has to be included in the product.
 As the product is developed, it is required that the specifications of the product are constantly changing in line with the market and the needs of the customers and users.
 Hence, the Product Backlog needs to be efficiently managed so that increments of the product are organized efficiently.

 Working of Product manager, Product owner and team